Why You Might Be Making More Progress Than You Think

 Are You Making More Progress Than You Think?

-As the year wraps up or the week winds down, it’s easy to focus on what didn’t get done.
+At the end of any day or week, it’s easy to focus on what didn’t get done.
 But take a moment to look back.
 You might find that you’ve accomplished more than you realise.

 The journey is long, and there will always be more ahead.
 But today, take time to notice how far you’ve already come.